 The volume of housing sales fell sharply in 2008 and 2009.
 Since then the numbers of properties being sold has increased steadily, buoyed in recent years by increasing amounts of new house building.

-In 2015/16 there were 488 affordable homes completed through planning, and 1,452 private homes.
-Combined, house completions increased 61% compared to the previous year.
+In 2019/20 there were 309 new affordable homes completed through planning, and 1,491 private homes.

 The Local Development Framework (LDF) Annual Monitoring Reports provide detailed information about housing and commercial building development over the past year.

-In the 12 months to the end of June 2016, the median house price was £134,995, representing an annual price increase of 6%.
-The lower quartile house price was £100,000, representing an annual price increase of 4%.
+In the 12 months to the end of September 2020, the median house price was £156,995, representing an annual price increase of just 0.6%.
+The lower quartile house price was £115,000, representing an annual price decrease of 0.9%.

 In 2002, the median house price was 3.5-times the median gross earnings of people working full-time but by 2005 the ratio had risen to 5.6-times (based on earnings of residents).
 Over the last eight years the median price/earnings ratio has increased gradually.
 The lower quartile price/earnings ratio has fluctuated more and has also increased gradually over the past seven of eight years.